 American political development, petitions, regulation, bureaucratic politics

-Daniel Carpenter is Allie S. Freed Professor of Government and Director of the Center for American Political Studies in the Faculty of Arts and Sciences at Harvard University.
-From July 1, 2013 onward, he will serve as Director of the Social Sciences Program at the Radcliffe Institute for Advanced Study, and for Spring 2014 he will be a visiting professor at the École des Hautes Études en Sciences Sociales in Paris, France.
+Daniel Carpenter is Allie S. Freed Professor of Government, Director of the Center for American Political Studies in the Faculty of Arts and Sciences, and Director of the Social Science Academic Ventures Program at the Radcliffe Institute at Harvard University.
+In Spring 2014 he was a visiting professor at the École des Hautes Études en Sciences Sociales in Paris, France.
 He graduated from Georgetown University in 1989 with distinction in Honors Government and received his doctorate in political science from the University of Chicago in 1996.
 He taught previously at Princeton University (1995-1998) and the University of Michigan (1998-2002).
 He joined the Harvard University faculty in 2002.
 Dr. Carpenter mixes theoretical, historical, statistical and mathematical analyses to examine the development of political institutions, particularly in the United States.
 He focuses upon public bureaucracies and government regulation, particularly regulation of health and financial products.
 His dissertation received the 1998 Harold D. Lasswell Award from the American Political Science Association and as a book - The Forging of Bureaucratic Autonomy: Reputations, Networks and Policy Innovation in Executive Agencies, 1862-1928 (Princeton: Princeton University Press, 2001) - was awarded the APSA's Gladys Kammerer Prize as well as the Charles Levine Prize of the International Political Science Association.
 His recently published book on pharmaceutical regulation in the United States is entitled Reputation and Power: Organizational Image and Pharmaceutical Regulation at the FDA (Princeton: Princeton University Press, 2010), and has received the 2011 Allan Sharlin Memorial Award from the Social Science History Association.